[Video] Dr. Richard Schwartz: An 8-Minute Introduction to IFS

 Together, we will explore how to:

-Whether you’re newer to IFS or looking to deepen your skills, this session will offer practical tools and insights to support flow in sessions and help clients safely move beyond stuckness.
+Whether you’re newer to IFS or looking to deepen your skills, this session will offer practical tools and insights to support healing, connection, and attachment repair.

 About Richard C. Schwartz, PhD